Luxury RV Driving in Christchurch - Scenic Routes 2026

 Who insures expensive motorhomes?

 Expensive motorhomes rented in Christchurch are typically insured by the rental company, with a basic level of insurance coverage included as part of your rental agreement.
 Renters are generally responsible for an 'excess' or deductible amount in the event of damage or an accident, which can range from NZD 2,500 to NZD 7,500.
-Most rental companies, including Bandana's direct partners like El Monte, cruise america, Apollo, and Britz, offer optional upgrades to significantly reduce this excess for an additional daily fee, often providing top-level deductible reimbursement for extra peace of mind.
+Most rental companies, including Bandana's direct partners like El Monte, Cruise America, Apollo, and Britz, offer optional upgrades to significantly reduce this excess for an additional daily fee, often providing top-level deductible reimbursement for extra peace of mind.
 For instance, you could reduce your liability from NZD 5,000 to NZD 500 for an added premium.
 It is also possible to secure third-party travel insurance policies that specifically cover rental vehicle excess, offering an alternative way to protect yourself financially.
 Always review the rental agreement's insurance terms thoroughly to understand what is covered, any exclusions (such as driving on unsealed roads not explicitly permitted), and your maximum liability before you confirm your luxury RV rental in Christchurch.
 We offer 24/7 support to clarify any insurance questions before you book.

 What You Shouldn't Miss